Miyun, Beijing: Geography

 Miyun contains the easternmost point of Beijing Municipality, bordering the Beijing districts of Pinggu to the southeast, Shunyi to the southwest and Huairou to the west as well as Hebei province to the due north and east.
-The Miyun Reservoir, a major source of water for the Beijing Municipality is also located in Miyun District.
+The Miyun Reservoir, a major source of water for the Beijing Municipality, is also located in Miyun District.

 Climate

+Miyun District has a humid continental climate (Köppen climate classification Dwa).
+The average annual temperature in Miyun is 11.5 C. The average annual rainfall is 621.7 mm with July as the wettest month.
+The temperatures are highest on average in July, at around 26.2 C, and lowest in January, at around -5.5 C.

 Tourism

 A popular tourist attraction in Miyun district is Simatai, a section of the Great Wall.
 Another is Nanshan Ski Resort, one of the largest in the country.